Drone Laws in Germany

-Other safe distances: The latest drone regulation defines some places that you have to keep 100 meters apart.
+The latest drone regulation defines some places where you have to keep a distance of 100 meters.
 These include:

 - Crowds (Group of more than 12 persons).

-- Disasters, disaster areas, locations of authorities and organizations with security responsibilities.
+- Disasters, disaster areas, locations where authorities and organizations with security responsibilities are operating.

 - Industrial plants.